Vmware Nsx

 delete_static_routeWriteRemove a static route

-IP Poolslist_ip_poolsReadList IP pools with usage statistics
+IP Poolslist_ip_poolsReadList IP pools with usage summary

-create_ip_poolWriteCreate a new IP address pool
+create_ip_poolWriteCreate a new IP address pool with allocation ranges

-Healthget_nsx_alarmsReadList active NSX alarms with severity and entity
+Healthlist_nsx_alarmsReadList active NSX alarms filtered by severity

 get_transport_node_statusReadTransport node connectivity and config status